GMOD/jbrowse/.github/issue_template.md

 - If it is setup related, setup.log

-Also consider submitting questions via email to gmod-ajax@lists.sourceforge.net as GitHub issues are primarily used for bugs and feature requests
+Also consider submitting questions to http://biostars.org, https://bioinformatics.stackexchange.com/

+You can also try our chat https://gitter.im/GMOD/jbrowse if you don't suspect it to be a bug

+You can also try the subscribing and sending email to gmod-ajax@lists.sourceforge.net but this frequently gets caught in a spam filter